chelsigupta/Employee_Manager/README.md

 Press ctrl+F5 to run the application.

 Tech Stack Used:
-Visual Studio 2019
+Visual Studio 2019,
-entity framework  -  Version=6.0.0.0  (code-first approach)
+entity framework  -  Version=6.0.0.0  (code-first approach),
-ASP.NET MVC - newVersion="5.2.7.0"
+ASP.NET MVC - newVersion="5.2.7.0",
-IIS Express is used as the server.
+IIS Express is used as the server,
 SQL Server Express LocalDB is used to store application data in a .mdf file.
-The database files are present in the App_Data folder.
+The database files are present in the App_Data folder, Nuget Package Manager,
-Nuget Package Manager
 Bootstrap 4 is used to build the UI.